KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 I also tend to check for `$null` before I index into a value or call methods on an object.
 These two actions will fail if they are on a `$null` object so I find it important to validate them first.
 I already covered those senarios earlier in this post.

+## No results senario

+It is important to know that different functions and commands handle the no results scenario differently.
+Many PowerShell commands return the empty `$null` and an error in the error stream.
+But other will throw exceptions or give you a status object.
+It is still up to you to know how the commands you are calling deal with the no results and error scenarios.

 # Initalizing to $null

 One habbit that I have picked up is initalizing all my variables before I use them.
 You are required to do this in other languages.
 At the top of my function or as I enter a foreach loop, I will define all the values that I will be using.